Here is some cooking & storage info, and individual squash descriptions.

 Kabocha – red or green

-Widely used in Asia, Kabocha has a fluffy, chestnut-like texture and a very sweet, nutty flavour.
+Widely used in Asia, Kabocha has a dry, fluffy, chestnut-like texture and a very sweet, nutty flavour.
 It’s used in tempura, stews, and desserts.
+Best steamed or roasted with a bit of water to keep it moist.
 Eat the skin!

 Sweet, rich, creamy & delicious!
 Delicata is the easiest to cut (slice into ¼” to ½” thick rings), they cook quickly, and are generally small enough to be used up in a single meal.
 Eat the skin!
 Can also be cut in half lengthwise for a “boat” shape.